-communities and human right to operate

 rights Integration of local communities

 History of local conflicts

-Cubana aquity & the Use of personal data as a business model
+Cylege and consists of the Use of personal data as a business model

-Cybersecurity & the Protection of sensitive data and privacy
+Cybersecurity & the protection of personal Protection of sensitive data and privacy

-protection of personal data Protection mechanisms against cyber
+data Protection mechanisms against cyber

-uata attacks
+data attacks

 Governance and corruption prevention

 Corruption and business process

 ethics Operations in high-risk countries

 History of corrupt or unethical practices

-Moreover, the monitoring of the level of controversy is taken into account directly in the corporate responsibility and may affect the rating.
+Furthermore, the monitoring of the level of controversy is taken into account directly in the corporate responsibility and may affect the rating.
 This in-depth analysis, combining qualitative and quantitative research, leads to a rating out of 10.